 The default tool for maps and scenes is the Explore tool .
 Use it to orient your map or scene as well as identify features.

 The on-screen navigator exposes many camera navigation commands with a single control in the lower left corner of a view.
-The explicit camera controls are useful for navigating through challenging GIS content, particularly 3D scenes that are underground, within buildings, or that contain lidar.
+The explicit camera controls are useful for navigating through challenging GIS content, particularly 3D scenes that are underground, in buildings, or that contain lidar.
 The control is suitable for touch screen interaction.
 Its ability to rotate around a target point makes it well suited for feature inspection and 3D editing.
 As a passive element in the view, the navigator always indicates north.
 The images below show the navigator in a minimized state for heading only, compared to the full control state for 2D and 3D views.

-To display or hide the navigator for a view, on the View tab, in the Navigation group, click the Navigator button .
+To display or hide the navigator in a view, on the View tab, in the Navigation group, click the Navigator button .
 The navigator can be resized by dragging the resize handle at the top right of the control.

 In its smaller display mode for heading, the navigator shows a north indicator.
 You can pan around your map or scene by clicking and dragging on the outer ring.
 A partially transparent arrow indicates the pan direction and velocity.
 Click the north arrow to reset the camera to face north again.

 In its maximized display mode, the navigator exposes additional camera navigation capabilities.
 In 2D, this includes rotating the view; zooming in and out; and turning to face east, west, or south.
-In 3D, this includes rotating the view direction (only), pivoting around the target point in all three axes, zooming in and out on the target point, moving the camera up and down vertically, and looking around from the current camera position.
+In 3D, this includes rotating the view direction (only), pivoting around the target point in all three axes, zooming in and out on the target point, moving the camera up and down, and looking around from the current camera position.

 By default, the navigator is hidden in 2D views and shown in its heading state in 3D views.
 Click the Project tab and click the Options tab.
 On the Options dialog box, under the Application heading, click the Navigation tab.
 Expand the On Screen Navigator heading to configure these options.